Coveros/hol-copilot-lab/Instructions/Labs/Lab-7-Customizing-Copilot.md

 While we are going to focus on repository-level custom instructions here, each has its own use case and they are all melded together when applicable for each individual prompt a user submits.
 When all three are utilized as context for a particular prompt, personal instructions take the highest priority, followed by repository instructions, with organization instructions prioritized last.

 But what can these do?
-Using _natural language_, custom instruction files allow you to define information and rules that are prepended to every prompt within that context.
+Using __natural language__, custom instruction files allow you to define information and rules that are prepended to every prompt within that context.

 <details>

   <summary>Repository Instructions support by environment</summary>

   <img width="731" height="503" alt="image" src="https://github.com/user-attachments/assets/43d8a28b-d9d7-4f79-97c4-2c905570bcfe" />

 </details>

-### A Silly Example
+### A Rudimentary Example

 Imagine that you have created a very simple `.github/copilot-instructions.md` file that reads,